-A number of recent surveys have shown that support for marijuana legalization in the U.S. is at an all-time high.
-About 60% of Americans believe pot should be legalized, according to three recent national surveys.
+A number of recent studies have shown that support for marijuana legalization in the U.S. is at an all-time high.
+According to three recent national surveys, about 60% of Americans believe that pot should be legal.
 (Source: “Marijuana legalization is very popular,” Vox, April 15, 2019.)

-That number falls to 50% for specifically recreational legalization (with 31% against) in a YouGov survey, but all the signs point toward a single conclusion: the majority of Americans are pro-pot.
+That number falls to 50% for recreational pot legalization (with 31% against) in a YouGov survey, but all the signs point toward a single conclusion: the majority of Americans are pro-legalization.

-That is a stunning reversal from the years of prohibition and weak support we’ve seen for marijuana in the past, with these surveys showing just how far along marijuana has come in the U.S.
+That is a stunning reversal from the years of weak support we’ve seen for marijuana.
+These surveys show just how far public opinion about marijuana has come in the United States.

-After all, we’ve seen huge growth in the past few years for the legal weed industry, with Canada being the only major economy to legalize the drug.
+After all, we’ve seen huge growth in the past few years for the legal weed industry, with Canada being the only major economy to federally legalize the drug for recreational use.
 Canada, however, has a population and gross domestic product (GDP) smaller than California.

-Opening up pot to the millions of consumers in the U.S. would speed the market along toward reaching its full potential, with a lot of gains to be made.
+Opening up legal pot to the millions of potential consumers in the U.S. would speed the market toward its full potential, with a lot of gains to be made.

-In fact, we have several states in 2019 that will likely legalize marijuana through the legislature rather than a referendum—a sign that politicians no longer view marijuana as an issue too dangerous to touch themselves.
+In fact, several U.S. states will likely initiate marijuana legalization in the legislature rather than through a referendum—a sign that politicians no longer view marijuana as an issue too dangerous to touch.

-Beyond that, several presidential candidates from the Democratic Party have pledged their support toward marijuana reform.
-This means, if everything goes well, we could see marijuana legalization legislation moving through Congress within two years.
+Beyond that, several presidential candidates from the Democratic Party have pledged their support for marijuana reform.
+This means, if everything goes well, we could see marijuana legalization moving through Congress within two years.